 The day Adam and Eve rebelled, God protected them by making sure they could not eat from the Tree of Life and live in their fallen state forever, Genesis 3:22.
 He gave Adam and Eve a promise in Genesis 3:15, and the prophesied Seed of the woman did conquer the serpent/death.

 So what about the nations, the majority of peoples?
 There is a wide gate that leads to destruction, (the lake of fire, the second death).
 The Hebrew word Abad means to perish or utterly destroy.
 Abaddon is the Destroyer who destroys everything bad.

 For some reason the majority do not humbly listen, learn or obey The Way of Life during this first death, Matthew 7:13.

 Blessed and Holy/Set Apart are those in the 1st Resurrection.
 The will reign with Messiah a thousand years, Revelation 20:5, 6.
 Who knows if a thousand years is like a day spiritually, 2 Peter 3:8; Psalm 90:4?
 This is also the same time period that Satan will be bound, Revelation 20:2.

 God’s Word Is Good News

 After the Repeat, or Second, Death, there will be No more Death!

 “Woe to you, destroyer, you who have not been destroyed!
 Woe to you, betrayer, you who have not been betrayed!
 When you stop destroying, you will be destroyed; when you stop betraying, you will be betrayed,” Isaiah 33:1.

-Knowing the Truth about Judgement Day gives us hopeful expectation as we await YHVH’s glorious revealing.
+Knowing the Truth about Judgement Day gives us hopeful expectation as we await YHVH’s perfect, just and glorious revealing.